 I decided to try again this year and used one-half of one potato.
 I started adding powdered sugar by the cup and finally at about 3 1/2 cups, the the dough was formed and I could roll it out and finish the recipe.
-I was amazed at how much liquid the potato added to the batter!
+I’m still amazed at how much liquid the potato adds to the batter!

 - 1 C peanut butter